• Home

 I am gluten free but not because I have celiac disease, as so many others do.

-Instead, I seem to have a sensitivity.
-I’ve noticed that eating wheat aggravates my chronic widespread body pain.
+I’ve noticed that eating a lot of wheat may aggravate my chronic pain.
 Being gluten free (and dairy free) helps immensely.

-So I’m writing from the perspective of someone not living with celiac.
+I’m writing from the perspective of someone not living with celiac.
 (But I have included a link to gluten free foods, published by the Celiac Disease Foundation at the end of this post.
 It’s a good resource for anyone who’s trying to avoid gluten.)

 This means I can go to a restaurant and not worry about cross contamination.
 If a little gluten slips into my meal it’s no big deal.